mind1990/trivia_api/README.md

 ### POST `/questions` when `searchTerm` is passed in body

-Search questions with a keyword
+Search questions with a keyword.

-If `searchTerm` is included in the request, returns JSON object of a question list containing questions with `searchTerm`
+If `searchTerm` is included in the request, returns JSON object of a question list containing questions with `searchTerm`.

 Example request using curl:
 `curl http://127.0.0.1:3000/questions -X POST -H "Content-Type: application/json" -d '{"searchTerm": "what"}'` will return: